Suwayomi/Suwayomi-Server/README.md

 A free and open source manga reader that runs extensions built for [Tachiyomi](https://tachiyomi.org/).

-Tachidesk is an independent Tachiyomi compatible software, **not a Fork** of Tachiyomi.
+Tachidesk is an independent Tachiyomi compatible software made by @AriaMoradi AKA ArMor and contributors and is **not a Fork of** Tachiyomi.

 Tachidesk is as multi-platform as you can get.
 Any platform that runs java and/or has a modern browser can run it.